twisted/twisted/docs/projects/core/howto/constants.rst

     ValueError: __doc__
     >>>

 As demonstrated, it is safe because any name not associated with a constant (even those special names initialized by Python itself) will result in ``ValueError`` being raised, not some other object not intended to be used the way the constants are used.

-The constants can also be enumerated using the ``iterconstants`` method.
+The constants can also be enumerated using the ``iterconstants`` method:

 .. code-block:: console

     >>> list(METHOD.iterconstants())
     [<METHOD=GET>, <METHOD=PUT>, <METHOD=POST>, <METHOD=DELETE>]
     >>>

-And constants can also be compared, either for equality or identity:
+Constants can be compared for equality or identity:

 .. code-block:: console

     >>> METHOD.GET is METHOD.GET
     True
     >>> METHOD.GET == METHOD.GET